open62541/open62541/doc/building.rst

 - Build / Build All
 - Build / Install open62541

-Note: the solution generated with cmake can be compiled in parallel with the command
+Note: the solution generated with cmake can also be compiled in parallel with the command

 .. code-block:: bash